The Steps of the Federal Rulemaking Process

 The agency may also repropose if it is not satisfied with the quality of comments it receives in the original comment period.
 It would not revise the rules for the subsequent proposal if it simply desires more comments.

 Once the rule has been proposed, commented on and revised as necessary, it is ready to be published as a final rule.
 What agencies publish in the Federal Register for the final rule is very similar to the Notice of Proposed Rulemaking.
-The deadline for submitting comments is replaced by the effective date for the rules.
+The effective date for the rules replaces the deadline for submitting comments.
 This date is usually within 30 days of publishing the final rule.

 The agency also responds to major criticisms in the Supplementary Information section.
 This helps the public understand the agency’s rationale behind revisions it made to the proposed rule and why it did not incorporate some comments.